telerik/kendo-ui-core/docs/controls/hybrid/support/angular/tutorials/sushi-angular-tutorial.md

     <kendo-mobile-list-view id="menuList" class="item-list" k-template="templates.menuTemplate" k-data-source="sushiCart.productsDataSource">
     </kendo-mobile-list-view>

+**Figure 3.
+A grouped ListView**

 ![grouped listview](image-04.png)

-For live preview please click [here](http://dojo.telerik.com/@valchev/exeS/6).
+For a live preview, click [here](http://dojo.telerik.com/@valchev/exeS/6).

-## 9. Display details for each record
+## Display Details for Each Record

-Note that in the template we added an anchor element that leads to a details View but the link is not functional yet.
-In this step we will create and bind the details View.
-Add new `<kendo-mobile-view>` with ID "details", create a "detailsController" and hook up to the show event of the View.
+Note that in the template an anchor element is added, which leads to a details View, but the link is not functional yet.
+Now, create and bind the details View.
+Add a new `<kendo-mobile-view>` tag with an ID `details`, create a `detailsController`, and hook up to the `show` event of the View.

+###### Example

     <kendo-mobile-view id="details" k-transition="'slide'" k-layout="'default'" ng-controller="detailsController" k-on-show="setCurrentItem(kendoEvent)">
         <kendo-mobile-header>